droyad/Fody-Wiki/ModuleWeaver.md

 There are also a number of optional properties that will be populated before 'Execute' is called.

 ```
+using System;
+using System.Collections.Generic;
+using System.Xml.Linq;
+using Microsoft.Build.Framework;
+using Mono.Cecil;
+using Mono.Cecil.Cil;

 public class ModuleWeaver
 {
     // Will contain the full element XML from FodyWeavers.xml.
 OPTIONAL